Mazovia: Modern period

-In the Early Modern Times Mazovia was known for exporting grain, timber, and fur.
+In the Early Modern Times, Mazovia was known for exporting grain, timber, and fur.
 It was also distinct because there was no reformation here.
-Mazovia was divided into three voivodeships, each of them divided into lands (ziemie, terrae), each of them divided into counties (powiaty, districtus) and all three voivodeships formed part of the larger Greater Poland Province.
+Mazovia was divided into three voivodeships, each of them divided into lands (ziemie, terrae), each of them divided into counties (powiaty, districtus), and all three voivodeships formed part of the larger Greater Poland Province.
 The Polish-Lithuanian Union of Lublin (1569) established Mazovia as the central region of the Polish–Lithuanian Commonwealth, with Warsaw rising to prominence as the seat of the state legislature (sejm).
-In 1596 King Sigismund III Vasa moved the Polish capital from Kraków to Warsaw.
-During the 17th and 18th centuries Swedish, Transylvanian, Saxon, and Russian invasions wreaked havoc on the region.
+In 1596, King Sigismund III Vasa moved the Polish capital from Kraków to Warsaw.
+During the 17th and 18th centuries, Swedish, Transylvanian, Saxon, and Russian invasions wreaked havoc on the region.

-In 1793 western Mazovia, and two years later the rest of the region were annexed by the Kingdom of Prussia in the Second and Third Partitions of Poland, while the south-eastern portion was annexed by Austria.
-In 1807 it became part of the Duchy of Warsaw.
-In 1815 the region was incorporated into the Congress Kingdom of Poland, which was dependent on Russia.
-In the 19th century Mazovia was the site of large Polish uprisings (November Uprising and January Uprising) against Russian rule.
-In that era pre-partition Mazovia was divided among Warsaw, Płock and Augustów (the last one replaced later by Łomża).
+In 1793, western Mazovia, and two years later the rest of the region, were annexed by the Kingdom of Prussia in the Second and Third Partitions of Poland, while the south-eastern portion was annexed by Austria.
+In 1807, it became part of the Duchy of Warsaw.
+In 1815, the region was incorporated into the Congress Kingdom of Poland, which was dependent on the Russian Empire.
+In the 19th century, Mazovia was the site of large Polish uprisings (November Uprising and January Uprising) against Russian rule.
+In that era, pre-partition Mazovia was divided among Warsaw, Płock, and Augustów (the last one replaced later by Łomża).

-Since 1918 Mazovia has been a part of the resurrected Poland, being roughly equivalent to the Warsaw Voivodeship.
+Since 1918, Mazovia has been a part of the resurrected Poland, being roughly equivalent to the Warsaw Voivodeship.
 In 1920, Mazovia was invaded by Soviet Russia, but Poland secured its freedom in the victorious Battle of Warsaw.